Language-Research-Technology/ldaca-website/content/resources/user-guides/crate-o/spreadsheet-upload/index.md

 isRef_speaker | Pre-filled | Generated from the `.pseudonym` column with `#` prefixed.
-.pseudonym | Data entry | An example of a column from a data steward's source data, so that speakers in the collection are anonymised. datePublished | Data entry | The date the object was published. isRef_memberOf | Data entry | The collection this object is a part of, generated from the `@id` column in the Root tab. isRef_license | Data entry | The `@id` of the license to which this object adheres. isRef_indexableText | Data entry | Identifies which of the files in the given object has content that is indexed for search purposes.
+.pseudonym | Data entry | An example of a column from a data steward's source data, so that speakers in the collection are anonymised. datePublished | Data entry | The date the object was published. isRef_pdcm:memberOf | Data entry | The collection this object is a member of, generated from the `@id` column in the Root tab. isRef_license | Data entry | The `@id` of the license to which this object adheres. isRef_indexableText | Data entry | Identifies which of the files in the given object has content that is indexed for search purposes.
 For example, in the template, the content of the CSV file would be searchable, whereas the EAF and WAV file would not.
 If `isRef_indexableText` is not included in a collection, search will only run on the metadata and not the transcript file content.